jrandj/aws-solutions-architect-associate/README.md

     * The following pricing types are available with EC2:
         * **On Demand:** Allows you to pay a fixed rate by the hour (or by the second) with no commitment.
         * **Reserved:** Provides you with a capacity reservation, and offers a significant discount on the hourly charge for an instance.
 Contract terms are 1 year or 3 year terms.
+Up to a 72% discount on the hourly charge.
         * **Spot:** Enables you to bid whatever price you want for instance capacity, providing for even greater savings if your applications have flexible start and end times.
 If your instance is terminated by Amazon, you will not be charged for a partial hour of usage.
 However, if you terminate the instance yourself, you will be changed for any hour in which the instance ran.
+Up to a 90% discount.
         * **Dedicated Hosts:** Physical EC2 server dedicated for your use.
 Helps reduce your costs by allowing you to use your existing server-bound software licenses.

     * Spot instances save up to 90% of the cost of on-demand instances.
 They are useful for any type of computing where you don't need persistent storage.
 A spot fleet is a collection of spot instances and, optionally, on-demand instances.
 You can block spot instances from terminating by using spot block.